 2. Blockyard resolves dependencies server-side — it spins up a build container and uses pak to install packages.
 Unpinned bundles can be refreshed in place later without a redeploy.

-3. Users visit the app — when a request hits /app/<name>/, Blockyard spawns a worker container on demand and reverse-proxies HTTP and WebSocket traffic to it.
-Each session gets its own container.
+3. Users visit the app — when a request hits /app/<name>/, Blockyard spawns a worker on demand and reverse-proxies HTTP and WebSocket traffic to it.
+Each session gets its own isolated worker.

 Authentication & Authorization#